-- Person-to-person hosts who offer guests a Turo protection plan
+- Person-to-person hosts whose guests can obtain a protection plan on Turo; and

 - Commercial Hosts

-- A Commercial Host is an independent, Turo-approved rental car company or host.
+- A Commercial Host is an independent, rental car company ost.
 These hosts provide their own commercial rental liability insurance to guests.

-- Some hosts in the United States, Canada, Germany, and the United Kingdom are Commercial Hosts.
+- Some hosts in the United States, Canada, and the United Kingdom are Commercial Hosts.